Why is this medication prescribed?

 - muscle spasms

 Erenumab-aooe injection may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Call your doctor if you have any unusual problems while taking this medication.

 What should I know about storage and disposal of this medication?